 Here are the steps you can take to speed up your spoken English skills:

-1. Tailor your learning to the reason why you want to learn fast
+1. Know why you want to learn English

 For most, it’s a not-too-distant job interview.

 For some, it could be an international travel, ranging from an exchange program to plain leisure travel.

 If your reason is job interview, you can tailor your practice to accommodate what you’ll face in an interview.
 You can, for example, try to limit your responses in practice to 2-3 minutes; answer questions in a way where you first give brief background of the situation you handled, followed by your contribution, and the result or lessons drawn in the end; and you can even practice questions you’ll likely face in the interview.

 If your reason is an exchange program, you can specifically practice ice-breaking questions and striking conversation with strangers.

 There is so much you can cover in spoken English, but if you’re short on time, focus will help you get more bang for your buck.